openzipkin/zipkin-aws/README.md

 [zipkin](https://github.com/openzipkin/zipkin) projects.

 ## Senders
-The component in an traced application that sends timing data (spans) out of process is called a Sender.
+The component in a traced application that sends timing data (spans) out of process is called a Sender.
 Senders are called on interval by an [async reporter](https://github.com/openzipkin/zipkin-reporter-java#asyncreporter).